walshbr/introduction-to-text-analysis/close_reading/exercises.md

 2. What does the previous exercise make you notice about reading in general?
 About your own reading process?

-Questions 3-5 ask you to work you work with our class Prism, available from this URL.
+Questions 3-5 ask you to work you work with our class Prism, available from [here](INSERT URL HERE).
 INSERT URL HERE.